petaldata/petaldata-python/README.md

 ## Releasing

+* Update CHANGELOG
-Bump the version number in `setup.py`.
-Then generate the distribution archive and upload the archive:
+* Bump the version number in `setup.py`.
+* Generate the distribution archive and upload the archive:

 ```
 rm dist/*